chrskly/electric-mustang-wiring/bms/bms-functional-spec.md

 ## Functionality

-1. Deny contactor close when pack 1 and pack 2 voltages differ by more than a certain number of mV.
-Instead, only close the contactors for the pack with the highest voltage.
+1. Provide protection for issues relating to paralleling packs.
+Deny contactor close when pack voltages (not cell voltages) differ by more than a certain number of mV.
+Instead, when going into drive mode, only close the contactors for the pack with the highest voltage and, when going into charge mode, only close the contactors for the pack with the lowest voltage.
 Car will still be drivable and full battery capacity will still be usable (by turning ignition off and on again).
+2. When driving on a subset of packs, allow contactors to close when the pack voltages get back into alignment.
+3. When charging on a subset of packs, allow contactors to close when the pack voltages get back into alignment.
-2. Send CAN message warn when cell(s) near overvolt.
+4. Send CAN message warn when cell(s) near overvolt.
-3. Deny charging when cell(s) overvolt.
+5. Deny charging when cell(s) overvolt.
 Programmable buffer.
-4. Warn when cell(s) near undervolt.
+6. Warn when cell(s) near undervolt.
 Programmable buffer.
-5. Deny drive when cell(s) undervolt.
+7. Deny drive when cell(s) undervolt.
-6. Deny charge when temperature below 0 degrees c.
+8. When cells are below 0 degrees c, turn on heaters and deny charge until warm enough.
-7. Deny drive when temperature over XX degress c.
+9. Deny drive when temperature over XX degress c.
-8. Report range estimate.
+10. Report range estimate.
-9. Provide max charging rate value to charger.
+11. Provide max charging rate value to charger.

 ## Connections

 1. CAN port connected to main CAN bus.
 2. CAN port connected to front battery CAN bus.
 3. CAN port connected to rear battery CAN bus.
-4. Low side switch for rear battery contactors.
+4. Low side switch for front battery contactors.
+Contactors are actually controlled by inverter, but BMS can override.
-5. Low side switch for front battery contactors.
+5. Low side switch for rear battery contactors.
+Contactors are actually controlled by inverter, but BMS can override.
+6. Low side switch to turn on battery heater.
-6. Drive-enable input signal
+7. IGNITION_ON input signal
-7. Charge-enable input signal
+8. CHARGE_ENABLE input signal
+9. CHARGE_INHIBIT output signal
+10. DRIVE_INHIBIT output signal

 ## CAN messages consumed by BMS

-1. SoC data from ISA shunt.
+1. kWh, Ah data from ISA shunt to calculate SoC.

 ## CAN messages produced by BMS